 But somehow none of that seems to matter.
 What I long for is rest, and Shabbat promises that.
 What I long for is guidance, though I hardly want it from the image of God I've built up in my head.

-I reach for a match and strike it.
 I remember Leah lighting these very candles, her face softly glowing.
 The flame I hold catches the wick and burns.
 These words have power, she told me once.
 Even if at first you're mouthing them for convenience's sake, if you say them often enough, you begin to believe.

 Unfortunately, 'tis not songs of praise I have mouthed to myself over the years.
 'Tis prayers for revenge, unholy prayers, and I cared not if they reached God or Satan as long as I got what I wanted.
 And Leah was right.
 I did begin to believe them.